Support at Home

 • Better access to early intervention and restorative care, helping people stay active and avoid hospital or residential care.

-Navigating the aged care system under Support at Home
+Navigating the Aged Care system under Support at Home

 Older Australians and their families can start by contacting My Aged Care - the national entry point for aged care services.